 Planned Trails, Bicycle Routes, and Linkages: As indicated in Chapter 7, Map 7.1 identifies the location of existing and planned trails, bicycle routes, and linkages between public park facilities in the City of Franklin.
-The total length of trails planned to be located outside of City parks and requiring new public right-of-ways or public easements and associated improvements in the City of Franklin is approximately 94.05185,675 feet, or about 17.8116.23 miles.
+The total length of trails planned to be located outside of City parks and requiring new public right-of-ways or public easements and associated improvements in the City of Franklin is approximately 94,051 feet, or about 17.81 miles.
 This total includes both Milwaukee County as well as City of Franklin trails, as identified on Map 7.1.
-A closer examination of Map 7.1 indicates that the City of Franklin would be responsible for constructing about 43,54732,727 lineal feet or about 8.256.20 miles of off-road trails and Milwaukee County would be responsible for constructing about 52,948 lineal feet or about 10.03 miles of off-road trails.
+A closer examination of Map 7.1 indicates that the City of Franklin would be responsible for constructing about 43,547 lineal feet or about 8.25 miles of off-road trails and Milwaukee County would be responsible for constructing about 52,948 lineal feet or about 10.03 miles of off-road trails.
 According to the City of Franklin Unified Development Ordinance, off-road trail rights-of-way should be a minimum of 20 feet in width.
-Based on the foregoing length and minimum width, a total of about 43.239.34 acres of land is required to accommodate new trails planned to be located outside of City parks and requiring new public trail rights-of-way or public easements for both Milwaukee County and Franklin trails.
-Of this amount, the City of Franklin would be responsible for about 15.03 acres of offroad trails.
+Based on the foregoing length and minimum width, a total of about 43.2 acres of land is required to accommodate new trails planned to be located outside of City parks and requiring new public trail rights-of-way or public easements for both Milwaukee County and Franklin trails.
+Of this amount, the City of Franklin would be responsible for about 15 acres of off-road trails.
 The Comprehensive Outdoor Recreation Plan update identifies the following improvements and their estimated associated costs for the planned trails, bicycle routes, and linkages between public park facilities in the City of Franklin:

 TRAIL IMPROVEMENT AND/OR ITEM COST

 Land Acquisition

-Land Acquisition \$ 225,840 150,300
+Land Acquisition \$225,840 (a)

-(a)

 Recreation Facility Development

-Minimum 43,547,32,727 Lineal Feet of 10-foot Wide Bituminous Paved \$ 1,497,994 737,994 (
+Minimum 43,547 Lineal Feet of 10-foot Wide Bituminous Paved Trail \$1,497,994(b)

-Trail Surface (Assuming a cost of about \$34.422.55 per linear foot.) b)
+Surface (Assuming a cost of about \$34.4 per linear foot.)

-Subtotal of Capital Costs \$ 1,497,994 737,99
+Subtotal of Capital Costs \$1,497,994

-4

-Legal, Engineering, and Design Costs (10 percent of the subtotal) \$ 149,799 73,799
+Legal, Engineering, and Design Costs (10 percent of the subtotal) \$149,799

-TOTAL COST NOT INCLUDING LAND (15.03 acres) \$ 1,647,793 811,79
+TOTAL COST NOT INCLUDING LAND (15 acres) \$1,647,793

-3

-TOTAL DEVELOPMENT COSTS (Future Costs with \$ 2,471,690 1,010,
+TOTAL DEVELOPMENT COSTS \$2,471,690

+(Future Costs with Inflation From 2002-2013)
-Inflation From 2002-2013)IN YEAR 2010 DOLLARS NOT 999

-INCLUDING LAND

-A4 4 64 800 to

-TOTAL COST IN YEAR 2010 DOLLARS INCLUDING LAND \$1,161,299

-TOTAL COST IN YEAR 2010 DOLLARS INCLUDING LAND TOTAL COST PER ACRE IN YEAR 2010 DOLLARS \$1,161,299 \$77,265

-\$1,161,299 \$77,265